 For my money, this text makes plain there are no secrets of the vine.
 The secret is the Vine.
 Jesus is not teaching us how to have a closer walk with thee.
-He is sharing his last words with this followers which have life and death consequences.
+He is sharing his last words with his, followers which have life-and-death consequences.
 Abiding in Jesus means life.
 Not abiding in Jesus means death.
 It’s that plain.
 It’s “bear much fruit” on the one hand and “thrown into the fire and burned” on the other.
 There’s no in between.
-This is not life enhancement.
-It’s life support.
+This is not life enhancement; it’s life support.

 J. Hudson Taylor once famously said, “Christ is either Lord of all, or he is not Lord at all.”
 I used to interpret a saying like this as a matter of personal decision—that Jesus was Lord only to the extent that I decided to make him my Lord.
 I see it differently now.
 Jesus is Lord, period, or he is not.
 If he is not, we of all people are fools and most to be pitied.
 If he is, and we do not order our whole lives accordingly, we of all people are fools and most to be pitied.

-I fear we are all mostly asleep to the totalizing implications of Lordship.
+I fear we are all mostly asleep to the totalizing implications of his lordship.
 At least I can say I fear I am.
 We speak it with our lips, but our lives tell a different story.
-We hold back and hedge and go along with the easy currents of Christian sub-culture and reasonable faith.
-Our children know more about algebra than they know of the Bible.
+We hold back and hedge and go along with the easy currents of Christian subculture and reasonable faith.
+Our children know more about algebra than they know about the Bible.
 At least this is what we have deemed most essential to measure in their development.

 Apart from me you can do nothing.
 These are not the words of a good to great life enhancement guru to upper-middle-class minivan and SUV drivers.
 This is the piercing clarity of the Word of God.
 Actually, we can do something apart from Jesus.
 We can do a lot.
 It will just amount to nothing.

-I regret being so in our face today (I’m holding up a mirror as I write), but I will not apologize.
-There’s the fire of dead branches or the fruit of Divine Life.
+I regret being so in your face today (I’m holding up a mirror as I write), but I will not apologize.
+There’s the fire of dead branches or the fruit of divine life.
 Which will it be?